 Tillman Road WMA-Clarence, Erie County

 Tillman Road WMA includes a variety of habitats-wet lowland, marsh, open water, grassy fields, a deciduous swamp and hardwood forest.
 Seven different species of frogs serenade visitors along the boardwalk in spring and summer.
 Other common species include Canada geese, herons, beaver and cottontail rabbits.
 Visitors can enjoy hiking trails, a viewing tower, birdwatching, cross-country skiing, fishing and trapping.

 For additional Watchable Wildlife sites in New York State, click on the owl eyes logo on DEC's homepage.
-And be sure to check out DEC TV at for helpful clips on watchable wildlife and recreational opportunities in New York.
+And be sure to check out DEC's YouTube page for helpful clips on watchable wildlife and recreational opportunities in New York.

 Photo: U.S. Fish and Wildlife Service, Steve Hillebrand